 To no surprise, they found mild endometriosis, or endo.
 It disrupted my life so much and was just mild endo.
 Some women have a little endo and a lot of pain.
 That was me.
 It was a relief to know, though, that I wasn't going crazy, nor did I have a “Codeine addiction” which was implied by one doctor.
 Finally, after 8 years plus, I had a diagnosis.

 The laparoscopy with excision helped me immensely, and I felt almost immediate relief.
 What they called the gold standard of treatment for endo lasted 5 years, I had much less pain during that time.
-Eventually though the pain returned with a vengeance again.
-I was getting pain mid cycle, and extreme tiredness.
-I was newly re-married and didn’t want to be feeling like this.
+Eventually though the pain returned - I was getting pain mid cycle, and extreme tiredness.
+I was newly remarried and didn’t want to be feeling like this.
 It affected all areas of my life.
 This time I was referred to a specialist treatment centre for endometriosis at a women’s hospital.

 Thank you Tempdrop for helping me start my journey to recovery!